-Prerequisites: MAT-121 OR MAT-171
+Prerequisites: MAT-121 OR MAT-171; and ENG 002 P1

 This course provides a conceptually-based exposure to the fundamental principles and processes of the physical world.
 Topics include basic concepts of motion, forces, energy, heat, electricity, magnetism, and the structure of matter and the universe.
 Upon completion, students should be able to describe examples and applications of the principles studied.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a general education course in Natural Science.
-This is a Universal General Education Transfer Component (UGETC) course.